jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 true underlying structure.

-It is natural to consider a structure preserving map similar idea to morphism but for categories, this is the concept behind a functor.
+It is natural to consider a structure preserving map similar idea to morphism but for categories.
+The functor is a mapping between categories but with additional properties so that the categorical structure is preserved.
 It is formally, a Functor F : C -> D consists of:

  * mapping A-> FA: C -> D
  * mapping f -> F f: C(A,B) -> D(FA, FB).